ifilot/pyqint/docs/index.rst

 .. image:: https://img.shields.io/badge/License-GPLv3-blue.svg
    :target: https://www.gnu.org/licenses/gpl-3.0

-:program:`PyQInt` is a Python package for evaluating Gaussian Type Integrals using an optimized compiled back-end and an easy to use Python-based front-end.
+:program:`PyQInt` is a Python package for calculating one- and two-electron integrals as encountered in electronic structure calculations.
+Since integral evaluation can be quite computationally intensive, they are programmed in C++ and connected to Python using Cython.

 :program:`PyQInt` has been developed at the Eindhoven University of Technology, Netherlands. :program:`PyQInt` and its development are hosted on `github